shyamsg/JellyBelly/README.md

 # Get and compile
     git clone --recursive https://github.com/7PintsOfCherryGarcia/JellyBelly.git
+    cd JellyBelly
-    cd JellyBelly/build
+    mkdir build; cd build
     cmake ..
     make

 # Run

     Usage:
 	JellyBelly [options] -f <sequence file> -s <spacedkmer file>

     Options:

 	-f <filename>	Sequence file. fasta/q file with sequences or sequencing reads.
 Can be gziped. provide "-" if reading from stdin.
 If using sequencing data eg. illumina reads, provide the -C flag to use canonical form.

 	-s <filename>	Spaced kmer file.
 Binary file containing the masks to be used.
 Refer to manual for detailed documentation.

-    -C 		Canonical mode.
-Lexicographically smallest kmer is counted.
-	  		Set this flag when analyzing sequencing reads.
+	-q <int>	Number of spaced kmer vectors to keep in memory before writting them to the outputfile. (-q 100)

+	-o <filename>	Output filename. (-o /dev/stdout)

+	-r 		Raw output: spaced kmer counts (OFF)

+	-l 		Genome mode.
+A single spaced kmer vector is computed for all input sequences.
+(OFF)

 	-h 		This help  message.

 # Usage

 ## Input Data
   JellyBelly can be executed on any type of DNA nucleotide data in the FASTA/FASTQ format.
 There is only **one** thing to consider.
-If you are runing JellyBelly on **sequencing reads**, make shure to set the **-C** flag.
+If you are runing JellyBelly on **sequencing reads**, make shure to set the **-C** flag (not yet implemented).
 This will have a two fold efect:

   1. The entire sequencing library will be encoded in a single spaced kmer vector.
   1. Only lexicographically smallest kmers will be computed.
 Reads coming from random fragments can be from either the forward or reverse strand.